 If you like juicing, this Homemade Kiwi Juice Recipe is for you.
 We started juicing years ago, and in the process, we have perfected a series of juices, including this great kiwi and cucumber juice recipe.

 A great juice has many easily digestible nutrients and has to be hassle-free, rich in vitamins and minerals.
 It has to give you a smile on your face as you look into the day unfolding throw your window.
 Just as fresh as our Cucumber, Carrot, and Celery Juice.

 This kiwi juice recipe will be ready in less than 5 minutes with 4 ingredients and a juicer.
 Don’t worry if you don’t have a juicer.
-You can make it in a blender by adding an extra step, passing the blended produce through a cheesecloth.
+You can make it in a blender by adding an extra step and passing the blended produce through a cheesecloth.